khoeger/LaTeXPostcards/README.md

 I used XeLaTeX to generate files because of my font choice.

-Generate Postcard Fronts -> Generate Postcard Backs ->
+Generate Postcard Fronts -> Generate Postcard Backs -> Printing

 ### Global Values
 Global variables are found in 'globalVariables.tex' in the root folder.